standardebooks/web/README.md

 ## Some further notes

 - The Vagrant script will install [se](https://github.com/standardebooks/tools) by default.
-If you don't want that (it pulls in quite a few dependencies), remove the `se-tools` argument in Vagrantfile.
+If you don’t want that (it pulls in quite a few dependencies), remove the `se-tools` argument in Vagrantfile.

 - `se`, if installed in the VM, and /standardebooks.org/scripts are in the VMs path.
 This means you can easily use them with `vagrant ssh -c` like this: `vagrant ssh -c "sync-ebooks -vv /standardebooks.org/ebooks; deploy-ebook-to-www -v --group www-data /standardebooks.org/ebooks/*"`, which would populate the test server with all available SE ebooks.